To Ratify the Partnership for Sovereignty

 1. Any region that wishes to join the Partnership for Sovereignty must contact the responsible authority in a member region to request entry to the Partnership.
 The member region’s delegation must present the question of the region’s admission to the Partnership for Sovereignty.
 By requesting admission to the Partnership, a region agrees to abide by the terms of this Charter if admitted.

-2. Following discussion of the application, a 72 hour vote will be held and, if three-fourths of voting delegations concur, the region shall be admitted.
+2. Following discussion of the application, a 72 hour vote will be held and, if three-fourths of non-abstaining delegations concur, with a quorum of one-half of voting delegations, the region shall be admitted.

 V. Amending the Partnership for Sovereignty Charter